 If you are a current UW student, you can call or email our office to schedule an appointment with an art adviser, or stop by during drop-in hours.

 Visitors are always welcome to explore the School of Art building.
-If you are hoping to meet with an adviser or faculty member, please consult our Advising Hours and call ahead to ensure availability.
+If you’re hoping to meet with an adviser or faculty member, make sure to consult our Advising Hours and call ahead to ensure availability.

 Like Us on Facebook

 School of Art majors are encouraged to subscribe to the ArtAdvice electronic mailing list.
 ArtAdvice is used by the School of Art Academic Advising & Student Services Office to distribute information to current art, art history and design majors.
 Information includes special announcements, dates and deadlines, policies that affect art majors, and more (subscribe to the list).

 ArtExperience is a message board maintained by the School of Art Academic Advising and Student Services Office where you can find constantly updated information about careers, internships, and events for students in the arts (ArtExperience Homepage).